 Huntington is a decidedly white-collar city, with fully 87.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Huntington is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Huntington who work in sales jobs (14.20%), office and administrative support (13.69%), and healthcare (11.10%).

-Huntington is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Huntington enrolled in college, Huntington has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Huntington is a college town.
+There are a lot of students in Huntington attending college, and as a result Huntington provides a number of services, amenities and opportunities geared to the needs and activities of students.

 The per capita income in Huntington in 2010 was $21,449, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,796 for a family of four.
 However, Huntington contains both very wealthy and poor people as well.
 Huntington also has one of the higher rates of people living in poverty in the nation, with 30.77% of its population below the federal poverty line.